Sample Penalty Abatement Letter to IRS to Waive Tax Penalties

 - Reasonable reliance on incorrect advice given to you by the IRS over the phone.

 If your situation fits any of these reasons, then you may be entitled to a penalty abatement simply by asking the IRS for the abatement.
-In order to request a penalty abatement, you should write a penalty abatement request letter to the IRS, and enclose a copy of your IRS notice showing your penalty, as well as any written documentation that you have in support of the reason for your penalty abatement request.
+In order to request a penalty abatement, you can call the IRS (especially if it is the first-time you are requesting it).
+You can also write a penalty abatement request letter to the IRS, and enclose a copy of your IRS notice showing your penalty, as well as any written documentation that you have in support of the reason for your penalty abatement request.
 You also should complete IRS Form 843 – Claim for Refund and Request for Abatement, and include it along with your letter.
 Furthermore, while it is not required, you should send payment for your delinquent taxes along with your penalty abatement request letter to the IRS, if you can do so.

 Sample Penalty Abatement Request Letter